alfredgh/FPA.Skill/README.md

 # FPA.Skill
-FP&amp;A hands-on, end-to-end FP&A simulation using real-world scenarios
+A hands-on, end-to-end FP&A simulation using real-world scenarios
 # FP&A SKILL SYSTEM

 ## What this is